Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 You order at the window outside and typically there’s always a line – it moves fast though!
 You can’t go wrong with their original Cuban sandwich but I’ve been stuck on repeat ordering the Pollo Asado sandwich or plate – the Cuban bread on the sandwiches is so fresh and crispy!
 Don’t leave without trying a Chi Chi (not on the menu) – half limeade half tea, you’ll thank me later!

-If you would rather explore a wider range of the food scene during your quick weekend in St Petersburg I would recommend this Premium Food and Tasting Tour instead for an early dinner or late lunch option.
-It covers 4 different popular local restaurants and includes 3 half-sized entrees, a coffee, and a dessert.
+If you would rather explore a wider range of the food scene during your quick weekend in St Petersburg I would recommend this Gourmet Food and Tasting Tour instead for an early dinner or late lunch option.
+It covers 4 different popular local restaurants and includes generous sample portions of entrees, a coffee, and a dessert.

 - Time needed: 2 – 3 hours